DNS Hardening on Manjaro: Ignore DHCP

 - You create the message with that

-Destination IP, and your address asSource IPbut not knowing where to send it to, you pass it to your router - Your router does its magic and forwards it to a path that will ultimately
+Destination IPand your address asSource IP.
+Not knowing where to send it, you pass it to your router. - Your router does its magic and forwards it to a path that will ultimately

 reach

-Destination IPand wait for its answer (they’ll send their reply to yourSource IP) - Your
+Destination IPand waits for its answer (the server will send their reply to yourSource IP). - Your

-Source IP, obviously needs to somehow be linked to your router (otherwise, how would the network know where to forward it to to reach you?)
+Source IPobviously needs to somehow be linked to your router (otherwise, how would the network know where to forward it to reach you?).

 let us ignore them.
 We’ve proven that it is necessary, and that it is related to